Stress and Burnout Counselling and Coaching

 What is stress?

-Do you know what stress is and how it affects your health and happiness?
-Most of us describe stress as frustration, anger, anxiety, or even feeling pressured.
+Most of us describe stress as frustration, anger, anxiety or even feeling pressured.
 Frustration and anger are emotions, not stress.
-Anxiety and feeling pressured are feelings, not stress.
-Feeling pressured is actually a loss of control, feeling anxious is actually ‘being afraid’.
-These are all responses to stressors; signs and symptoms of your stress response.
+Anxiety is being afraid; the emotion is fear.
+Feeling pressure can be a sign we’re losing control.
+These are emotional signs and symptoms of our stress response.

-We are all forced to live with stress but very few of us actually understand what it is and the role it plays in our lives.
+We are all forced to live with stress but very few of us understand what it is and how it makes us physically and mentally ill.
 Does this matter?
-Yes, because in studies stress has been accused of exacerbating very real physical illnesses from heart disease to Alzheimer’s disease and very real psychological illnesses including anxiety, depression, burnout and more.
-These are very serious illnesses which affect not only the quality of our own lives but the lives of all the people close to us.
-Reducing stress is imperative in not only helping us feel better in the short term but can also help us live longer healthier lives with good personal and working relationships.
+Yes, because studies have shown that stress can cause physical illness; from heart disease to Alzheimer’s disease and very real psychological illnesses including anxiety, depression, burnout and more.
+These are very serious illnesses which affect not only the quality of our own lives but also the lives of the people close to us.
+If you are feeling overwhelmed by the stressors in your life, get help, do not let the stress burn you out.

-How your personal stress coach can help you?
+How your stress and burnout counsellor can help you

 - Identify and examine your stressors and stress responses.